LiYulin-s/yacrawler/README.md

 YACRAWLER is built using the following libraries:

-- `aiohttp`: A library for making HTTP requests asynchronously.
 - `asyncio`: A library for managing asynchronous tasks.
+- `typer`: A library for building command-line interfaces in Python.
+- `rich`: A library for formatting and printing text in a terminal-friendly way.
-- `Textual`: A library for building rich text-based user interfaces in Python.
+- `textual`: A library for building rich text-based user interfaces in Python.
 - `aiofiles`: A library for handling file I/O operations asynchronously.
+- `aiohttp`: A library for making HTTP requests asynchronously.

 ## Contributing